 The idea, which I had around 2004, was simple: to build an online community for guys who like guys but who feel like we don't quite fit in with mainstream gay culture.
 Originally, I called the site Scene404 (a nerdy reference to the "gay scene" and server error code returned when you try to go to a location that doesn't exist).
 I had just come back from an exciting year working in the British Parliament and found myself back in the ivory tower, very much missing feeling connected to the real world.
 So after a few weeks I cashed in my academic chips (which actually turn out to be worthless), and set off on my own to build a web start-up.
-The only trouble was that I had never built a web application in my life, or practically any production-ready software for that matter—and I had no idea how to run a business.
+The only trouble was that I had never built a web application in my life—or practically any production-ready software for that matter—and I had no idea how to run a business.
 So I sat down on Day 1, opened up a book on SQL and went to town, endeavoring to study software engineering as assiduously as I had my scholarly subjects.
 After about six solitary months of (mostly nocturnal) 14-hour days behind my Linux terminal, Scene404 went live.

 Our membership grew steadily thanks to early positive feedback on sites like GayGeeks.org and due to a series of early podcasts I did interviewing interesting stereotype-busting gay men.
 After running a few ads in The Harvard Gay and Lesbian Review, I managed to get some early attention from a small but influential (and thoughtful) crowd of gay men.
 Within a few months, I had been approached for investment in the company.
 I eventually accepted an offer to sell a portion of my shares in order to raise funds to undertake a major promotion and advertising campaign in hopes of launching the project into national attention.

-Part of the investment in the company involved a major rebranding and trademarking effort to "Lovetastic," and it gave me resources to oversee a comprehensive visual redesign and a ground-up rewrite of the software, along with an overhaul of our server infrastructure.
+Part of the investment in the company involved a major (reluctant) rebranding and trademarking effort to "Lovetastic," and it gave me resources to oversee a comprehensive visual redesign and a ground-up rewrite of the software, along with an overhaul of our server infrastructure.
 Being able to hire a team of developers made it possible to do all sorts of interesting things, including being one of the first commercial production websites to use Ruby on Rails.
 We were also among the first sites to use Amazon S3, Mechanical Turk, and a cloud hosting solution.
 My early work and involvement in the Ruby on Rails community is what would lead me to found my second company—more on that below.

 Running Lovetastic was admittedly an exciting, stressful, and at times frustrating, enterprise.
-But I owe much that is my life to it, and I couldn't be happier to have thrown off my academic career trajectory to pursue my wacky business idea in spite of the baffled protests of nearly everyone around me at the time.
+But I owe much that is my life to it, and I couldn't be happier to have thrown off my academic career trajectory to pursue my wacky business idea in spite of the baffled protestations of nearly everyone around me at the time.

 By 2010, we were a team of over twenty software architects, engineers, and designers with offices in Boston, New York, and New Delhi and clients all over the world.
-We helped write the code of the most popular and sophisticated open-source web framework at the time (Ruby on Rails), with several core contributors on our team (back in the pre-Github days, when that was saying a lot more than it does today).
-We enjoyed a distinguished reputation in the open-source world and had the good fortune to build systems for organizations like Microsoft, AMD, Yale University, tech publisher IDG, and a number of tech start-ups and international corporations.
+We helped write the code of the most popular and sophisticated open-source web framework at the time (Ruby on Rails), with several Core Contributors, including me, on our team (back in the pre-Github days, when that was saying a lot more than it does today).
+We enjoyed a fairly distinguished reputation in the open-source world and had the good fortune to build systems for organizations like Microsoft, AMD, Yale University, tech publisher IDG, and a number of tech start-ups and international corporations.
 We built sites that served millions of pageviews a day and apps that are still are moving money and goods around the world in multiple currencies and languages every day.